What is Metabolism and How Does it Affect Our Weight?

-Metabolism seems to be the magic word when we’re talking about weight.
-Some of us think our metabolism is just ‘slow’ and that’s the reason for weight gain.
-Or on the flipside, because someone is naturally lean they must have a ‘fast’ metabolism.
-We often hear that there are certain strategies to help us ‘speed up’ our metabolism.
-So what exactly is metabolism and how does it affect our weight?
+Metabolism seems to be the magic word when we're talking about weight.
+Some of us think our metabolism is just 'slow' and that's the reason for weight gain.
+Or on the flipside, because someone is naturally lean they must have a 'fast' metabolism.
+We often hear that there are certain strategies to help us 'speed up' our metabolism.
+So what exactly is metabolism and how does it affect our weight?,/p>

 Metabolism is defined as 'a process involving a set of chemical reactions in a living organism that create and breakdown energy for life.'
 Metabolism is the process of converting the energy from our food and drink into energy we can use.
 This process occurs when we're active and require energy, but it also occurs naturally to do simple, basic bodily functions like breathing and pumping blood around our system, even when we're just sitting doing absolutely nothing.
 This is called basal metabolic rate or what is often referred to as our 'metabolism.'
 It is the rate in which we burn energy at rest and accounts for about 70% of the total calories per burn every day.

 The science shows that our basal metabolic rate is quite set, difficult to change and is mostly based on genetics.
-Put simply, you’re either genetically predisposed to burning calories at a faster or at a slower rate.
+Put simply, you're either genetically predisposed to burning calories at a faster or at a slower rate.
 However one sure fire way to slow down your metabolism is by eating too little as our bodies detect starvation and will slow down your basal metabolic rate to retain that precious energy, making weight loss very difficult.
 Weight gain is often blamed on metabolism but this is rarely the case.
-Other factors that determine our basal metabolic rate are:
+Other factors that determine our basal metabolic rate are:,/p>

 - Age - The older we get the slower our metabolism due to the decline in lean muscle tissue

 - Gender - Men typically have a 'faster' metabolism than women due to their greater lean muscle mass